-From FY 2020 to FY 2021
+From FY 2021 to FY 2022

-Changes in the MRF valuation during FY 2021 included:
+Changes in the MRF valuation during FY 2022 included:

-- 1) Updated noneconomic assumptions approved by the DoD Board of Actuaries at their July 2021 meeting for use in the September 30, 2021 MRF valuation, including: (a) mortality improvement modifications, (b) updated pre-retirement decrement rates for active duty members, (c) updated pre-retirement decrement rates for reserve duty members, and (d) adding Coast Guard experience in the development of the active and reserve duty pre-retirement decrement rates; and - 2) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 13, Federal Employee and Veteran Benefits Payable.
+- 1) The FY 2021 NDAA requires the USCG be covered by the MRF no later than the beginning of FY 2023.
+The USCG actuarial liability is included in the September 30, 2022 MRF financial statements.
+The USCG will be included in the September 30, 2022 MRF valuation, and normal cost payments will begin during FY 2023, and Treasury payments to amortize the initial unfunded liability will start in FY 2024. - 2) Updated noneconomic assumptions approved by the Board at their June 2022 meeting for use in the September 30, 2022 MRF valuation, including: (a) updated VA offset parameters, (b) updated retiree death and other loss rates, and (c) updated mortality improvement scales; and - 3) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 13, Federal Employee and Veteran Benefits Payable.

-Item (2) is classified as an assumption change in the actuarial valuation.
+Item (3) is classified as an assumption change in the actuarial valuation.
 SFFAS No. 33 requires the use of a yield curve based on marketable Treasury securities to determine the interest rates used to calculate actuarial liabilities for federal financial statements.
 Historical experience is the basis for expectations about future trends in marketable Treasury securities, as well as COLA and salary.
 The yield curve was provided by the Treasury Office of Economic Policy.
-Item (2) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the DoD Board of Actuaries for statutory funding calculations.
+Item (3) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the Board for statutory funding calculations.